Akirami/polygon-offsetting/readme.md

 		(0.0, 0.0)
 	];

-	// The size of our margin offset, if this value is egal to 0 no offsetting will be computed let offset_size: f64 = 12.25;
+	// the size of our margin, if egal to 0 no offsetting will be computed let offset_size: f64 = 12.25;
-	// Tolerance is the arc segments precision in polygon offsetting (rounded corner) let tolerance: f64 = 0.1;
+	// tolerance is the arc segments precision in polygon offsetting (rounded corner) let tolerance: f64 = 0.1;

 	let mut polygon = Polygon::new(&points, offset_size).map_err(|e| { e })?;